John Browne (Fianna Fáil politician): Political career

-Browne first became involved in politics in 1979 when he was elected to Enniscorthy Urban District Council and to Wexford County Council.
+Browne first held political office in 1979 when he was elected to Enniscorthy Urban District Council and to Wexford County Council.
 Browne was first elected to Dáil Éireann at the November 1982 general election for the constituency of Wexford and has been re-elected at every election since.

 Over his career Browne has held a number of government and opposition positions.
 Not long after his election he was appointed assistant Chief Whip.
 When Fianna Fáil returned to office in 1987 he remained on the backbenches.
 When Albert Reynolds became Taoiseach in 1992, he appointed Browne as Minister of State at the Department of Agriculture and Food with special responsibility for the Food Industry.
 When a new government was formed in January 1993, he was appointed as Minister of State at the Environment with special responsibility for Environmental Protection, serving in that position until 1994.

-In 1997, Fianna Fáil returned to office; Browne, however, remained on the backbenches.
+In 1997, Fianna Fáil returned to office, but Browne remained on the backbenches; during the campaign, party leader Bertie Ahern had issued a rebuke to Browne for his opposition to entering government with the Progressive Democrats.
 In 2002 he was appointed as Minister of State at the Department of Communications, Marine and Natural Resources with special responsibility for the Marine.
-In a 2004 reshuffle, Bertie Ahern appointed Browne as Minister of State at the Department of Agriculture and Food, with special responsibility for Forestry.
+In a 2004 reshuffle, Ahern appointed Browne as Minister of State at the Department of Agriculture and Food, with special responsibility for Forestry.
 In a junior ministerial reshuffle in February 2006, Browne was appointed again as Minister of State at the Department of Communications, Marine and Natural Resources with special responsibility for the Marine.
-Browne has also served as chairman of a number of Oireachtas Committees, including, Agriculture, Marine, Social Affairs, and Finance.
+Browne has also served as chair of a number of Oireachtas Committees, including, Agriculture, Marine, Social Affairs, and Finance.
 After the 2007 general election, he was appointed as Minister of State at the Department of Agriculture, Fisheries and Food with special responsibility for Fisheries, serving in a similar role after a transfer of ministerial functions.

 On 13 May 2008, after Brian Cowen became Taoiseach, Browne was not appointed to any ministerial position.

 Browne was involved in controversy in November 2011 when it emerged that the Department of Public Expenditure and Reform incorrectly paid him a pension from his time as a junior minister at the Department of Agriculture worth €7,396.31 despite still being a sitting TD.
 The Department of Public Expenditure and Reform apologised to the TD for the embarrassment caused to him.

 Browne retired at the 2016 general election.
 His son James Browne was elected at that election, and in 2020, was appointed as a Minister of State.